 We report back on progress towards our goals in the Pacific overall via MFAT's Annual Report10.
-We also report back on this 4YP to the Government of Palau via regular officials' level engagements.
+In addition, we report back on this plan to the Government of RMI through regular officials' level engagement.
 This not only gives us an opportunity to discuss what has been achieved in partnership but also to test whether our plan remains fit-for-purpose or we need to change anything.

 Shared progress against the key indicators listed for each strategic goal helps us to monitor progress at the highest level.
-We also support and use country-owned statistics and data to monitor progress at the macro level, and therefore will not develop a separate country-level measurement framework.

-In addition, we monitor and evaluate our development activities to ensure effectiveness and ongoing strategic alignment.
+We also support and use country-owned statistics and data to monitor progress at the macro level and therefore will not develop a separate country-level measurement framework.
+In addition, we monitor and evaluate our development activities to ensure their effectiveness and ongoing strategic alignment.
 The results and any lessons learned from this process are compiled annually and fed into an Annual Reflection discussion and report on progress against the 4YP outcomes.
 This in turn informs the annual updates of the 4YPs.

-Every 6-8 years we will commission an independent evaluation of MFAT's overall engagement in Palau in partnership with the Government of Palau.
-This evaluation, which will consider progress against outcomes, challenges and lessons learned, will inform continued improvement.
+Every 6-8 years we will commission an independent evaluation of MFAT's overall engagement in RMI in partnership with the Government of RMI.
+This evaluation, which will consider progress against outcomes, the challenges and any lessons learned, will inform continued improvement.